-There is undoubtedly a huge grey area when it comes to the criteria for means-tested student loans; and unfortunately, for many students nationwide, a part-time job is often a necessity.
-And while it is always nice to have extra money available - by working overtime or unsociable hours - it is important to know when to work less and, instead, focus your energies on the studies that really will have a bearing on your future.
+Getting your priorities in order is important.
+Uni work should come first, even over part-time jobs (may as well make the most of spending £9k a year...).
+While it's always nice to have extra money available by working overtime or unsociable hours, it's important to know when to prioritise.
 There is no need to feel guilty for turning down additional shifts, or for denying your boss a favour here and there.
-Degrees don’t come cheap, so work hard, play hard, and be selfish when it comes to nurturing your prospects and personal successes.
+Degrees don’t come cheap, so work hard, play hard, and be selfish.